dkropotov/cub_rl_fall24/README.md

 Completion: To pass this module, the examination of each module component must be passed with at least 45%.

+## Exam

+The written exam is scheduled on the 20th of December at 10:00 (60 minutes).

 ## Lectures (Preliminary plan)

 | Date | Number | Topic | Materials |